 UHSA Executive Board Member Dana Giannelli presented Dr. Robert Feldman with the UHP's Outstanding Teaching Award at the Spring 2015 Honors Graduation Ceremony on Monday, May 11.
 Dr. Feldman has taught ENGLISH 228: Honors Modern American Literature every academic year since 1999.

-Fifteen students will present their research methods and findings on a wide range of fascinating topics--from analyzing local skeletal remains to evaluating the fine art of painting to examining eyewitness testimonials.
-Whether you're considering a Thesis yourself, have personal interest in one of these projects, or just want to show your support of these students' endeavors, please join us for a session--one or all:
+Fifteen students will present their research methods and findings on a wide range of fascinating topics--from analyzing skeletal remains to evaluating the fine art of painting to examining eyewitness testimonies.
+Whether you're considering tackling an Honors Thesis, are simply interested in the subject matter, or just want to support the students' year-long efforts, please join us for a session--one or all:

-Seven students at the Associate level (those who are completing their Honors and major requirements while maintaining a cumulative GPA of 3.2 to 3.49) and thirty-two at the Graduate level (those who are completing their Honors and major requirements while maintaining a cumulative GPA of 3.5 or higher) will be awarded Certificates and Honors Medallions, respectively, at the Honors Graduation Ceremony.
-The event will take place on Monday, May 11, at the Alumni Welcome and Conference Center at 5:30.
-More details to come!
+Seven students at the Associate level (those who are completing their Honors and major requirements with a cumulative GPA of 3.2 to 3.49) and thirty-two at the Graduate level (those who are completing their Honors and major requirements with a cumulative GPA of 3.5 or higher) will be awarded Honors Certificates and Medallions, respectively, at the Honors Graduation Ceremony.
+The event will take place on Monday, May 11, at the Alumni Welcome and Conference Center at 5:30:

 Congratulations to Psychology majors Zachary Dunton, Alexandra Ebert, Emily Erickson, and Alexander Johnson on their recent prizes:

 At just $30 per person, what a bargain!
 This year's trip includes a guided tour of the Milwaukee Art Museum's newest exhibit courtesy of Ebony magazine, The Milwaukee Rep's production of Low Down Dirty Blues, and dinner up on the East Side.
 Reservation forms are available in Oviatt House or download one here: